Enderlook/Net-Pools/README.md

     /// <typeparam name="T">Type of object to pool</typeparam>
     public sealed class SafeObjectPool<T> : ObjectPool<T>
     {
+        #region Extension members from SafeObjectPool.
+Has [DynamicallyAccessedMembers(DynamicallyAccessedMemberTypes.PublicParameterlessConstructor)]

+        /// <summary>
+        /// Creates a pool of objects.<br/>
+        /// A factory with the parameterless constructor of <typeparamref name="T"/> will be provided.
+        /// </summary>
+        /// <returns>A new instance that manages pooled objects.</returns>
+        [MethodImpl(MethodImplOptions.AggressiveInlining)]
+        public static SafeObjectPool<T> CreateDefault();

+        #endregion

         /// <summary>
         /// Capacity of the pool.<br/>
         /// This region of the pool support concurrent access.<br/>